bbrtj/pascal-pn/README.md

 + - * / ^ %
 ```

-## TODO

-There are some things that could use improvements:

-- Varying arity of operators, such as the currently unsupported unary `-`
-- Unary operators: prefix and suffix variants
-- Optimization, especially for the string parsing algorithm
-- More testing, possibly unit testing in Pascal

 ### Export format

 This program can only export and import from its own custom format: